njnagel/Capstone-I/README.md

 The datasets included:
   - Counts of different types of opioid deaths for each state

+      Synthetic Opioids
+      Natural, Semisynthetic
+      Methadone
+      Heroin

   - State populations
   - Rates of uninsured
   - Rates of immunization
   - Poverty rates
   - Urban population

-The datasets were merged on state name.
+The datasets were merged on state name to produce the analytic data slab.